La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 What I’ve always loved about Nimes is the contrast: its quiet streets radiate a vibrant charm, brought to life by the warmth and friendliness of its locals.

-Wondering what to do in Nimes?
-Strolling through the old town is an experience you’ll enjoy with all your senses.
-Historic facades, small local shops, and terraces brimming with Mediterranean charm await you.
+Are you wondering what to see in Nîmes?
+Walking through the old town is an experience you’ll enjoy with all your senses, with historic façades, small local shops, and terraces where the Mediterranean atmosphere feels wonderfully alive.

-The main street is Rue de l’Aspic, and I highly recommend exploring it and its surroundings.
-Here, you’ll find charming little shops offering an authentic local experience—from artisan boutiques to cozy cafés where I always take a moment to pause and soak in the ambiance
+The main street is Rue de l’Aspic.
+I recommend walking along it and exploring the surrounding lanes.
+This is where you’ll find charming little shops that offer a truly local experience, from small boutiques selling artisanal products to cozy cafés where I can never resist stopping for a moment and soaking in the atmosphere.

 2- La Maison Carrée: the must-see Roman temple of Nîmes

-The Maison Carrée is one of the best attractions in Nimes, a perfectly preserved Roman temple that captivates visitors of all ages.
-Recently declared a UNESCO World Heritage Site, this architectural marvel stands as a living testament to the grandeur of the Roman era and is a must-visit for anyone exploring this historic city.
+La Maison Carrée is without a doubt one of the most extraordinary places to visit in Nîmes, and the best preserved Roman temple in the world.
+This architectural marvel is a living testimony to the splendor of the Roman era and a must-see for anyone exploring this historic city.

 Inside, you can enjoy an interactive experience that transports you to the life of Nemausus, the Roman name for Nimes.
 This immersive projection helps you understand the temple’s crucial role in the public and religious life of the city, making the visit not just an opportunity to admire its beauty but also to dive into its rich history.